-Quick and easy dill pickled carrots recipe with tender-crisp carrot texture, strong garlic and dill flavours, mouth-watering vinegar and optional spice.
+Quick and easy dill pickled carrots recipe with tender-crisp carrot texture, strong garlic and dill flavors, mouth-watering vinegar, and optional spice.
 This dilled carrots canning recipe can be made in a water bath canner!

-It might have been borne of a need to grow your own food after growing up in the Great Depression, or because she had 7 children over 14 years and kids never stop eating, or maybe it was just because she has the gift.
+It might have been borne of a need to grow your own food after growing up through the Great Depression, or because she had 7 children over 14 years and kids never stop eating, or maybe it was just because she has the gift, but my Memere always had the most bountiful garden.

 Memere always shared her bounty, both fresh and canned; spicy spaghetti sauce, canned peaches, pears, jams, and pickles.

-You could try to argue with me that the garlic is the best part of the actual pickles, but you’d be wrong.
-The pickled carrots are king of the jar.
-And will always be king!
+You could try to argue with me that the garlic is the best part of the actual pickles, but you'd be wrong.
+The pickled carrots are the king of the jar.